Yep. A juicy fruit. Sorry, to disappoint.

 Instead, imagine some juicy mango diced into bite sized pieces and mixed with avocado chunks, bits of spicy red onion, spices, cilantro and fresh lime juice.

-This mango salsa is so good eaten with a fork, as a dip with chips, or as a topping for cooked meats like salmon, chicken, pulled pork, steak or pork chops.
+This mango salsa is so good eaten with a fork, as a dip with chips, or as a topping for cooked meats like salmon, mahi-mahi, chicken, pork carnitas, steak or pork chops.

 It's versatile and doesn't require any inactive time to let the flavors marry.
 It's delicious right out of the gate!